ishan00/ishantarunesh.com/_posts/2023-07-23-favourite-quotes.md

 *People are strange: They are constantly angered by trivial things, but on a major matter like totally wasting their lives, they hardly seem to notice.*<br>
 ― Charles Bukowski

-*If you get married they think you're finished and if you are without a woman they think you're incomplete.*<br>
-― Charles Bukowski

 *I wasn’t lonely.
 I experienced no self-pity.
 I was just caught up in a life in which I could ﬁnd no meaning.*<br>
 ― Charles Bukowski